sega-dreamcast/wipeout/README.md

 ***

 ***
-This is the 9th bug-fix/update release for v2.
+This is the final release for v2.
 It no longer requires custom KOS to be built.

 If you have cloned/built Wipeout prior to 2025/10/13, you will need to grab a fresh copy of KOS `v2.2.1` tag from the official repo.

-Current feature set includes: Extended draw distance, 16:9 anamorphic widescreen available,
+Current feature set includes: 24-bit color depth, extended draw distance, 16:9 anamorphic widescreen available,

 reimplemented screen shake, restored PSX-original collision behavior, more.